anandashankar/anandashankar/README.md

 - 👋 Hi, I’m Ananda.
 I work as an IoT Designer (4+ years experience) and currently located in Helsinki.
-- 👀 I’m interested in IoT, virtualization, Intelligent Automation and AI related projects
+- 👀 I’m interested in IoT, virtualization, Intelligent Automation and AI/ML related projects
 - 🌱 I’m currently learning virtualization, container orchestration with Kubernetes and scripting for IoT device integration
-- 💞️ I’m looking to collaborate on IoT, cloud integration, edge computing and AI related projects
+- 💞️ I’m looking to collaborate on IoT, cloud integration, edge computing and AI/ML related projects
 - 📫 How to reach me anandaschakraborti@gmail.com

 <!---